MollyShelhamer/datafun-03-analytics/README.md

 # datafun-03-analytics

-Project to practice fetching and processing data, like Excel data, using Pythob
+Project to practice fetching and processing data, like Excel data, using Python

 ## Project Requirements